 Drive From Wheelchair WAVs

-Drive From Wheelchair WAV (DFW) is a specially converted vehicle which, unlike a standard WAV, allows a wheelchair user to drive to allow true independence whilst remaining in your wheelchair.
+A Drive From Wheelchair WAV (DFW) is a specially converted vehicle which, unlike a standard WAV, allows a wheelchair user to drive whilst remaining in their wheelchair.

-When it comes to choosing a WAV, there are different types of WAV and many features to that can improve your motoring experience.
-Drive From Wheelchair WAVs are bespoke vehicles, further adapted than a standard WAV to allow a wheelchair user to actually drive the vehicle.
+Drive From Wheelchair WAVs are bespoke vehicles, with more adaptations than a standard WAV, to allow a wheelchair user to actually drive the vehicle themselves.
 Because of their complexity, the timescales and costs involved are much higher than they would be for a standard car or WAV.
 The vehicles also tend to be larger than other types of WAV and are more in line with commercial vehicles.

-There are two types of conversion that make it possible:
+There are two types of WAV conversions available.

-The complex nature of these vehicles means they are a more expensive option.
-While there are usually a small number of pre-adapted Nearly New vehicles held in stock by converters, which come at a more affordable cost, new vehicles will typically cost an average of £20,000 or more.
+The complex nature of these vehicles means they are a more expensive option than a standard WAV.
+While there are usually a small number of pre-adapted Nearly New vehicles held in stock by converters, which come at a more affordable cost, new DFW vehicles will typically have an Advance Payment of £20,000 or more.
 Please also note that the Advance Payment of the vehicle doesn’t include the cost of any adaptations, so if you need to add automatic tie-downs for example, you will also need to consider these costs before ordering a DFW or IT WAV.

-If you are unable to afford the type of vehicle you need, Motability (the charity), may be able to provide you with a grant depending on your circumstances.
+If you are unable to afford the type of vehicle you need, Motability, the CharityOpens in new window, may be able to provide you with a grant depending on your circumstances.
 If your grant application is successful, Motability will work closely with you throughout the process of identifying the right solution for your needs, including a visit by one of their Mobility Driving Assessors and advice on what they are able to fund.

 Your DFW assessment